ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 To this date I still haven't figured out why this addition was made and I'd like to find out -- "but in the end it doesn't really matter ". **¯\\_(ツ)_/¯**

-(If you know *@_mmunier* on twitter although im not really active on there)
+(If you know write me (*@_mmunier*) on twitter although im not really active there)

 ## Rebuilding the binary

-As I deemed it pretty unlikely to be able to exploit it completely blind i tried to rebuild the essential features the binary.
+As I deemed it pretty unlikely to be able to exploit it completely blind i tried to rebuild the essential features of the binary.

 Based on my above mentioned observations this is what I came up with.

 ``` c
 #include <stdlib.h>
 #include <stdio.h>